vamsidarbhamulla/serenity-cucumber-bdd-screenplay/README.md

     mvn jetty:run

 This will bring a new server up with the test results report.
-You can access it from [http://localhost:9998]
+You can access it from [http://localhost:9999] The server will start up after first few requests , so expect a 404 for the initial 4-5 requests.